-The public sewer mainline repaired is in the north side of SW Washington Street between SW Park Avenue and SW 10th Avenue.
-The two remaining sewer service lateral repairs are connected to this mainline pipe.
+The lateral sewer service pipe repair is located in SW Washington Street between SW Park Avenue and SW 10th Avenue.

 What’s Happening Now

 Based on new data obtained from recent field investigations, Environmental Services and its contractors are postponing construction of the sewer service lateral repair.
 Additional time is needed to complete the following design changes and pre-construction activities: